ujiro99/optimize-ab-selector/README.md

 # optimize-ab-selector

-This is a chrome extension, allows you to select a variants of A/B testing by the Google Optimize.
+This is a chrome extension, allows you to select variants of A/B testing by the Google Optimize.

 ## Usage